Acebeam L16 Flashlight Review

 User Interface and Operation

 There are two switches on the L16.
-There’s a metal switch like is on the EC65, in the center of the head.
+There’s a metal switch like the one on the EC65, in the center of the head.

 It’s a very flush button, and very positively clicky (but not loud).
 I like this switch a lot.